tomwassenberg/itpol/linux-workstation-security.md

 In general, your system shouldn't have any listening ports apart from responding to ping.
 This will help safeguard you against network-level 0-day exploits.

-#### Watching logs

-You should have a keen interest in what happens on your system.
-For this reason, you should install `logwatch` and configure it to send nightly activity reports of everything that happens on your system.
-This won't prevent a dedicated attacker, but is a good safety-net feature to have in place.

-Note, that many systemd distros will no longer automatically install a syslog server that `logwatch` needs (due to systemd relying on its own journal), so you will need to install and enable `rsyslog` to make sure your `/var/log` is not empty before logwatch will be of any use.

-#### Rkhunter and IDS

-Installing `rkhunter` and an intrusion detection system (IDS) like `aide` or `tripwire` will not be that useful unless you actually understand how they work and take the necessary steps to set them up properly (such as, keeping the databases on external media, running checks from a trusted environment, remembering to refresh the hash databases after performing system updates and configuration changes, etc).
-If you are not willing to take these steps and adjust how you do things on your own workstation, these tools will introduce hassle without any tangible security benefit.

-We do recommend that you install `rkhunter` and run it nightly.
-It's fairly easy to learn and use, and though it will not deter a sophisticated attacker, it may help you catch your own mistakes.

 ## Best practices